 What Kind of Ham Should I Use?

 For this recipe, opt for a thick ham steak rather than deli ham.
-You can also order a slab of ham at the deli counter.
+Feel free to order a slab of ham at the deli counter.

 Can I Use Dried Thyme Instead of Fresh?